Skip to main content

 Pipeline status

-Below the summary, Pipeline Status breaks the same signals down per pipeline — Kafka-based EVM pipelines on the left, Solana pipelines on the right.
-Each row shows current lag, source output rate, sink output rate, and checkpoint failure status.
+Below the summary, Pipeline Status breaks the same signals down per pipeline — Kafka-based EVM pipelines on the left (Pipeline Status (Kafka)), Solana pipelines on the right (Pipeline Status (Solana)).
+Each row shows current Kafka lag (EVM) or blocks/sec (Solana), source output rate, sink output rate, and checkpoint failures in the last 10 minutes.
+Click a pipeline name to jump to its detailed dashboard.

 High Kafka lag on its own does not mean a pipeline is falling behind — a pipeline that is intentionally processing a lot of historical data will show high lag while catching up.
 Watch for spikes or steadily increasing lag on a pipeline that was previously steady.
 That usually means the pipeline needs tuning: larger batch sizes, longer batch intervals, or increased sink parallelism.